Wednesday, June 26, 2013

 The Way Some People Die (Ross Macdonald, 1951)

 Early Macdonald.
-This is the third Lew Archer novel which chronologically continues after The Moving Target has ended (btw Miranda Sampson and Dwight Troy are even mentioned in this one).
+This is the third Lew Archer novel, which chronologically continues after The Moving Target has ended (btw, Miranda Sampson and Dwight Troy are even mentioned in this one).

-It starts as a simple case of a missing/runaway and not too innocent girl who gets mixed up in the company of bad men and - as expected - which turns into a complex mystery involving drugs, gamblers, gangsters, movie people etc. Bodies start to pile and soon - as expected - it's not just about solving the case in a classical whodunnit style, but it's about the dark souls and moral dilemmas that our white-armored knight needs to face and deal with:
+It starts as a simple case of a missing/runaway and not too innocent girl who gets mixed up in the company of bad men and - as expected - which turns into a complex mystery involving drugs, gamblers, gangsters, movie people etc. Bodies start to pile and soon - as expected - it's not just about solving the case in a classical whodunnit style, but more about the dark souls and moral dilemmas that our white-armored knight needs to face and deal with:

 I knew if I didn't go back for her I wouldn't be able to forget her.
 A teen-aged girl with heroin in her veins was the stuff bad dreams were made of.